We are open - safety is our top priority!

 Is Dental Root Canal Treatment Painful?

 While root canal is widely assumed to be a painful procedure, it is actually virtually pain free.
 This is because your dentist will use local anesthesia throughout the surgery to keep you completely comfortable.
 Afterward, if you experience any degree of soreness or pain, contact our office immediately so we can provide a remedy for your discomfort and treat any other problems before they become worse.
 If you experience any symptoms, please contact our practice today so we connect you with our experts in root canal in Miami.
-Call us today at (305) 306-9250 or request an appointment online.
+Call us today at (305) 306-9250 or book an appointment online.